 The pro users choice: PETG Economy.
 It is our go-to filament for functional 3D printing without breaking the bank.
 A very smooth Gray shade, not unlike the color you find in hardware stores.

 Want to go big?
-We offer PLA Economy in a few colors, on XL spools, to keep it very affordable.
+We offer XL spools of PLA Economy in a few colors to keep it affordable.
 Ideally suited for users who print serious volumes.
 In the picture above we used PLA Economy Silver.
-The right and left one have been finished with a paint job, the middle one is straight of the printer!
+The right and left one have been finished with a paint job, the middle one is straight off the printer!

 All the colors of the rainbow

-So are you looking to print MARVEL Cap's shield, or feel like cosplaying Aloy and need to print a chest-part in RAL 6027 for her Banuk Trailblazer armor in Horizon Zero Dawn, Color on Demand is the time saving hero in your 3D printing cosplay journey.
+So, are you looking to print MARVEL Cap's shield, or perhaps you feel like cosplaying as Aloy and need to print a chest-part in RAL 6027 for her Banuk Trailblazer armor in Horizon Zero Dawn?
+No matter your needs, Color on Demand is the time-saving hero in your 3D printing cosplay journey.